 - This can also help if you are having trouble falling asleep.

-and – Eat well.
+Eat well.
 Sleep well – so your brain can function at its best.
 If you can keep to regular sleep routines even through the crazy study times, it will help you access what you know so your exam marks reflect your true understanding of the material.

-It sounds bizarre, but see if you can have moments of welcoming your stress instead of tensing and being afraid of it – – if you find the sweet spot where it is giving you an edge, but not swamping you, it can actually energize you and fuel a sense of aliveness!
+It sounds bizarre, but see if you can have moments of welcoming your stress instead of tensing and being afraid of it.
+Hopefully you can find the sweet spot where it is giving you an edge, but not swamping you.
+Stress can work to energize you and it can fuel a sense of aliveness!